hdShang/arxiv-daily/docs/cs-LG/2025-09-27/papers/250923156v1-crystalgym-a-new-benchmark-for-materials-discovery-using-reinforceme.md

 ---
 layout: default
-title: CrystalGym: A New Benchmark for Materials Discovery Using Reinforcement Learning
+title: "CrystalGym: A New Benchmark for Materials Discovery Using Reinforcement Learning"
 ---

 # CrystalGym: A New Benchmark for Materials Discovery Using Reinforcement Learning